tanishagoyal2/NVSentinel/docs/designs/017-syslog-monitor-preinstalled-driver-support.md

 4. **Pods confirm driver availability**: The presence of device plugin pods in Ready state on a node indicates that:
    - GPU drivers are installed and functional on that node
    - The node is ready for GPU workloads
-   - Syslog monitoring can access driver logs
+   - Syslog monitor can access driver logs

+5. **GPU Operator Component Optionality**: The GPU Operator components are optional and can be disabled:
+   - **Device Plugin** ([`devicePlugin.enabled=false`]( https://github.com/NVIDIA/gpu-operator/blob/main/api/nvidia/v1/clusterpolicy_types.go#L723)): Can be disabled if using alternative device plugin or CSP-managed device plugin
+   - **Container Toolkit** ([`toolkit.enabled=false`](https://github.com/NVIDIA/gpu-operator/blob/main/api/nvidia/v1/clusterpolicy_types.go#L662)): Can be disabled if pre-installed on nodes
+   - **GPU Feature Discovery** ([`gfd.enabled=false`](https://github.com/NVIDIA/gpu-operator/blob/main/deployments/gpu-operator/values.yaml#L325)): Can be disabled if custom node labeling is preferred
+   - **Implication**: Cannot rely solely on GPU Operator component pods for driver detection across all deployment scenarios

 ## Proposed Solution

-We propose extending the labeler to detect when GPU drivers are installed on nodes, regardless of the installation method.
-Two approaches are evaluated below, with **Approach 2 (Container Toolkit Detection)** recommended for use.
+We propose extending the labeler to detect when GPU drivers are installed on nodes using a simple two-tier pod detection mechanism, with manual labeling as a fallback for edge cases.

-### Approach 1: GKE Driver Installer Pod Detection

-Extend the labeler to detect GKE driver installer pods as a fallback when operator-managed driver pods are not present.
+Extend the labeler to detect driver installer pods across different environments.

 **Detection tiers**:
 - **Tier 1**: Watch for `nvidia-driver-daemonset` pods in `gpu-operator` namespace (existing behavior)
-- **Tier 2**: Watch for `nvidia-driver-installer` pods in `kube-system` namespace
+- **Tier 2**: Watch for `nvidia-driver-installer` pods in `kube-system` namespace (for preinstalled drivers)

 **What this approach detects**:
-- Operator-managed driver installations (Tier 1)
+- GPU Operator-managed driver installations (Tier 1)
-- GKE Container-Optimized OS (COS) and Ubuntu images with runtime driver installation (Tier 2)
+- GKE managed operator with automatic driver installation for COS and Ubuntu images (Tier 2)

+**Scenarios requiring manual labeling**:
+- Custom machine images with pre-baked drivers (no installer pods)
+- GPU Operator with all components disabled

+**Pros**:
+- Simple, maintainable implementation
+- Covers primary use cases (NVIDIA managed Operator, GKE managed operator)
+- Clear signal of driver installation

 **Cons**:
-- Doesn't handle custom machine images with pre-baked drivers (no installer pods run)
+- Doesn't automatically handle custom images with pre-baked drivers (no installer pods run at runtime since drivers are already in the image)
-- Requires watching `kube-system` namespace (additional RBAC)
-- GKE-specific detection logic

-### Approach 2: Container Toolkit Pod Detection (Recommended)

-Extend the labeler to watch for **NVIDIA Container Toolkit pods** as a universal indicator that drivers are installed.

-**Detection tiers**:
-- **Tier 1**: Watch for `nvidia-driver-daemonset` pods in `gpu-operator` namespace (existing behavior for operator-managed drivers)
-- **Tier 2**: Watch for `nvidia-container-toolkit-daemonset` pods in `gpu-operator` namespace

-**What this approach detects**:
-- Operator-managed driver installations (Tier 1)
-- Any environment where GPU Operator deploys Container Toolkit (Tier 2):
-  - GKE COS/Ubuntu images with `nvidia-driver-installer`
-  - Custom machine images with pre-baked drivers
-  - Any other pre-installed driver scenario

----

-**Why Container Toolkit over Other Detection Methods?**

-Container Toolkit is the optimal detection mechanism because:

-1. **Deploys After Driver Installation**: GPU Operator deploys Container Toolkit **only after** drivers are confirmed to be present:
-   - In operator-managed scenarios: After `nvidia-driver-daemonset` completes
-   - In pre-installed driver scenarios: GPU Operator detects existing drivers and deploys Container Toolkit

-2. **Universal Across Installation Methods**: Container Toolkit is deployed by GPU Operator in **all driver scenarios**:
-   - Operator-managed drivers (`driver.enabled=true`)
-   - Pre-installed drivers (`driver.enabled=false`)
-   - Custom machine images with pre-baked drivers
-   - GKE COS/Ubuntu images (after `nvidia-driver-installer` completes)

-3. **Container Toolkit Pod Running**: Indicates drivers are installed, GPU containers can be configured, syslog monitoring can access driver logs

-**Approach 2 (Container Toolkit Detection)** is recommended approach due to the presence of container toolkit pods in all types of images.

-### Detection Logic (Approach 2 - Container Toolkit)
+### Detection Logic

 ```
 Node with GPU